 Who is Eligible for Upward Bound?

-- High-school students from low-income families
+- High-school students whose families are eligible based on income

 - High-school students from families in which neither parent holds a bachelor's degree.

 To be admitted to Upward Bound, students must:

 - Be currently enrolled in grades 9-12

 - Be interested in continuing their education after high school